Cambridgeshire Guided Busway: Current services (as of August 2025)

-During Summer 2020, Stagecoach replaced several branches of the Busway A & B with connecting routes to locations not on the core busway route.
+In mid-2020, Stagecoach replaced several branches of the busway A & B with connecting routes to locations not on the core busway route.
 This includes Peterborough, now served by Route 904 and Royston on Route 915, but also Routes V1-V5 running to rural areas such as Ramsey and Chatteris.
+Initially these services were operated By Stagecoach however since October 2022 most of these services are now operated by smaller independent operators.

-Initial Services (on opening in 2011)
+Initial services (on opening in 2011)

 Figures published during 2004 by Cambridgeshire County Council proposed that it would begin operation with six buses per hour and build up to 20 buses per hour into Cambridge during peak periods by 2016.

 Two operators, Stagecoach in The Fens and Whippet, committed to buying new buses and running commercial services on the scheme.

 The council had previously held talks with Cavalier (owner of Huntingdon and District, prior to being purchased by Stagecoach) and another operator.

-Originally Stagecoach route A operated three times an hour from St Ives Park and Ride to Trumpington (Monday to Saturdays daytimes only) and route B operated three times an hour from Huntingdon to Cambridge (with an hourly evening service) Mondays to Saturdays.
-On Sundays route B ran three time per hour between Cambridge and St Ives, with one journey per hour continuing to Huntingdon.
+Originally Stagecoach route A operated three times an hour from St Ives Park and Ride to Trumpington (Monday to Saturday daytime only) and route B operated three times an hour from Huntingdon to Cambridge (with an hourly evening service) Mondays to Saturdays.
+On Sundays route B ran three times per hour between Cambridge and St Ives, with one journey per hour continuing to Huntingdon.
 There was no Sunday evening service.
 Whippet also operated a route C from Somersham and St Ives to Cambridge.

 To operate their services, Stagecoach ordered ten Eclipse/B7RLE single-decker buses, to be manufactured by Wrightbus and Volvo, and ten Alexander Dennis Enviro400/Scania N230UD double deckers.
 All the specially-branded vehicles were equipped with leather seats, air chill or air conditioning, real time information, and free Wi-Fi.
 The new buses were deployed on Stagecoach's other services prior to the opening of the busway, having cost the operator a total of £3 million plus £1 million in staffing and training costs.